alangunning/doc-ai-analysis-starter/docs/content/doc_ai/cli.md

 - `new delete-doc-type <name>` – remove a document type directory
 - `new rename-topic <doc-type> <old> <new>` – rename a topic prompt
 - `new delete-topic <doc-type> <name>` – delete a topic prompt
+- `urls <doc-type>` – manage a persistent list of source URLs for a document type
 - `pipeline` – convert, validate, analyze and embed supported raw documents in a directory; paths containing `.converted` are ignored

   Use `--workers N` to process documents concurrently.
 Control which steps run with